kayac-chang/social-proof-section/Guide.md

 }
 ```

 > ##### What is `*.module.css`
-> if you see this file extension first time,
+> If you see this file extension first time,
 > it's called **css module**,
-> **css module** is simple, just normal css + module support,
+> **css module** is simple, just normal css + module support.
+>
-> the main reason we using module is for isolate our style from global scope,
+> The main reason we using module is for isolate our style from global scope,
 > module style only apply on component which currently using it.
-> it really handy approach when you working on **Component**.
+> It really handy approach when you working on **Component**.
+>
 > In Create React App,
 > we using **import** syntax to bring **css module** in scope,
 > and using styles like accessing attributes on Javascript Object,
 > It's worth to know that this `styles.xxx` actually **just a string**,
 > this is an className generated at build time,
 > bundler will generate different string by every modules who is using it.

 #### 3. Design System First and Start styling

 To make our style more organize,
 it's nice to have a rule or system to limit arbitrary value usage.
-this `1unit = 0.25rem = 4px` rule you will see in many design system again and again.
+This `1unit = 0.25rem = 4px``1rem = 16px` rule you will see in many design system again and again.

 add following code on top of your `src/App.module.css`
 the `:local` syntax help us encapsulate some style normally influence global scope.

 ```css
 :local :root {